Gagan910/Attendance-System-Face-Recognition/README.md

 - os
 - datetime

-  # Face Recognition with OpenCV and face_recognition
+  # Face Recognition with OpenCV

 This repository contains Python scripts for performing face recognition using OpenCV and the `face_recognition` library.
 It demonstrates how to detect and recognize faces in images.